Oh Boy (Cam'ron song)

 "Oh Boy" is a 2002 Grammy-nominated hip hop single by Cam'ron from his album Come Home with Me, and features Juelz Santana.
 The single was released through Jay-Z's Roc-A-Fella Records, Cam'ron's Diplomat Records and Def Jam Recordings.

 The song samples "I'm Going Down" by Rose Royce.
 It held the number one chart on the Hot R&B/Hip-Hop Singles for five weeks straight.
 It also held the number one chart on the Hot Rap Tracks.
 It peaked at number four on the Billboard Hot 100.
 The song is produced by Just Blaze who originally made it for Memphis Bleek.
 The song ranked 89th on VH1's 100 Greatest Songs of Hip Hop.

 Music video

-The video was filmed in Harlem, Manhattan, New York City, New York.
-The video features cameo appearances from Damon Dash, La La Vazquez, Angie Martinez, Free Marie, DJ Stretch Armstrong, the late Miya Granatella, and the late Huddy 6.
+The video was filmed in Harlem, Manhattan, New York City, New York and was directed by Bryan Barber and Jim Jones.
+The video features cameo appearances from Damon Dash, La La Vazquez, Angie Martinez, Free Marie, Freekey Zekey, DJ Stretch Armstrong, Jim Jones, the late Miya Granatella, and the late Huddy 6.